 Beny composed some lovely melodies.

-Beny rides a motorcycle.
+Beny rode a motorcycle.

 Beny sang with the Grateful Dead, but didn’t know who they were.